The club has three ways that you can get free membership for the year following the activity

-- Inflate tyre to desired PSI and check it stays inflated, replace collar and valve cap.
+- Inflate tyre to desired PSI and check it stays inflated, tighten valve nipple and replace valve collar and valve cap.

 - Put the wheel back on the bike, pushing it firmly into the frame drop outs, closing the wheel quick release and centering the wheel between the brake pads where necessary.
 Note- it is often easier to get the wheel in properly when the bike is upright.